Kattis/problem-package-format/spec/generators.md

 ```
 Generators are run from an unspecified working directory. _In particular, they must not assume that the working directory is either the directory of the target testcase (e.g. `data/secret`) or the directory of the program (e.g. `visualizers/my_visualizer/`)._

-Generators must be deterministic, i.e. always produce the same input file when give the same arguments.
+Generators must be deterministic, i.e. always produce the same input file when give the same arguments, but see the `{seed}` keyword below.

 Generators must be idempotent, i.e. running them multiple times should result in the same output as running them once.